FacelessHunter/MyBook.Converter/MyBook.Writer/README.md

 This design makes it easy to use the library with a consistent API regardless of the book format you're targeting.

-## Logging and Diagnostics
+## Logging

-MyBook.Writer includes comprehensive logging and diagnostics capabilities for both EPUB and FB2 formats.
+MyBook.Writer includes comprehensive logging capabilities for both EPUB and FB2 formats.
 The library uses Microsoft.Extensions.Logging to provide detailed information about its operations.

 ### Setting Up Logging